-But all weeds may have a ‘higher purpose’? as mostly they will improve their local environment for the immediate soil as well as their surrounding life forms such as insects, soil organisms and indeed as a benefactor for succeeding plants.
+But all weeds may have a ‘higher purpose’ as mostly they will improve their local environment for the immediate soil as well as their surrounding life forms such as insects and soil organisms?

-But I do realize the Japanese Knotweed is too greedy and may not give enough back to earn its keep.
+I do realize the Japanese Knotweed is too greedy and may not give enough back to earn its keep?
 But if the soil is infertile or useless for anything better and there are no buildings it can interfere with?

 What they have done in an experiment to control Japanese Knotweed in the Netherlands is to let a rare breed of pigs loose on it which consume the tops as well as dig out and eat the rhizomes!
 This sort of control makes good sense to me!

 Maybe we will find other good uses for this plant in future.
-It grows all along the outside of one of my allotments and was probably a useful food provider for our bees!
-I found the below information on this blog.
+It grows all along the outside of my allotment and was probably a useful food provider for our bees!

 Bee lovers have found another use for Japanese knotweed.
 The hollow stems are often cut into lengths and bundled for use as native bee habitat.
 The stem diameters vary just enough to provide suitable housing for a wide range of tunnel-nesting bees, including mason bees and leafcutters.’

-Enough about Japanese Knotweed; what about our own other native Polygonaceae such as the Knotweeds or Knotgrasses?
+Enough about Japanese Knotweed; what about our own other native Polygonaceae such as the Knotgrasses?